 Quantum Magnetometry allows for early detection of neuronal disorders.
 Measuring muscular signals can provide indications on dysfunctions.

-The locally resolved measurement of muscle signals enables the control of prosthetics and exoskeletons.
+The locally resolved measurement of muscle signals enables the control of prosthetics, exoskeletons, robots and avatars.

 Localized measurement of neural brain activity opens up new potentials for human-machine interaction.

 Chip and battery testing, circuit board analysis, and identification of defects in materials are ideal industrial applications for quantum magnetometry.